obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

 2. Scheduled date
 3. Start date

-If more dates than the reference date exist on the orginial recurring task, the next occurrence will have the same dates.
+If more dates than the reference date exist on the original recurring task, the next occurrence will have the same dates.
 All dates of the next occurring task will have the relative distance to the reference date that they had on the original task.

 For example: A task has a due date and a scheduled date.